If you are in distress, you can call or text 988 at any time. If it is an emergency, call 9-1-1 or go to your local emergency department.

 • Consider your social network and their drinking habits.

-• Increase public awareness campaigns about the impacts of alcohol consumption on suicidal thoughts, behaviours, and deaths.
+• Help to reduce stigma by knowing the facts about the impacts of alcohol on suicidal thoughts, behaviours, and death by suicide.

 Feedback Form